- Sixth Form

 We regard cross country as a team sport with around 20 dedicated boys and girls across the age groups, attending training sessions.
 We run regular hill sessions off campus, interval sessions throughout woodland, speed play, as well as steady long distance running.
 Our athletes can also choose to join core stability training sessions.
 From March we usually incorporate a weekly track session in preparation for the athletics season.

-In recent years, our younger pupils have shown a great interest in steeple chase racing for the athletics season.
-Two pupils progressed from cross country to represent England at Home International last season.
+In recent years, our younger students have shown a great interest in steeple chase racing for the athletics season.
+Two students progressed from cross country to represent England at Home International last season.

 Dance is an extremely popular main games option; we are lucky to have two well-equipped dance studios with brand new professional Harlequin sprung floors which enables us to offer over 30 classes throughout the week.